 Because when it comes to pomegranate trees, we have a waiting game on our hands.
 But it’s a wait of beauty.

-How magical to watch the trees burst into fiery springtime bloom.
+How magical to watch the small trees burst into fiery springtime bloom.

-And then, as autumn approaches, be witness to those blooms reduce before morphing into huge jewel-filled fruits.
+And then, as autumn approaches, be witness to those blooms reducing before morphing into huge jewel-filled fruits.

 By mid-to-late October, the branches of the pomegranate trees are brimming with fruit and it’s time to harvest them.